 - How would you describe your first crush?

-- What’s the one thing that people always misunderstand about you?
+- What’s a guilty pleasure that people always misunderstand about you?

 - Do you judge a book by its cover?